Pierre Mulele: Ideology and Maoism

 The attempt to adapt Maoist Chinese practice to African conditions also extended to Mulele's use of the peasants as the mainstay of his revolution.

+Death

+In 1968, then-President Joseph-Désiré Mobutu (later Mobutu Sese Seko) lured Mulele out of exile by promising him amnesty.
+Mulele believed Mobutu's promise and returned to Congo-Kinshasa.
+There, Mobutu had him arrested and sentenced to death.
+Mulele was executed and allegedly tortured: his eyes were pulled from their sockets, his genitals were ripped off, and his limbs were amputated one by one, all while he was alive.
+What was left was dumped in the Congo River.

 Personal life

 Mulele was born in Isulu-Matende.
 He, alongside Antoine Gizenga, received his early secondary education at a seminary in Kinzambi.
 He continued his education at the Ecole Moyenne de Leverville established by the Huileries du Congo Belge and coordinated under the Brothers of Charity for a further three years.

 He married Léonie Abo, a fellow fighter who spent five years in the underground rebel movement alongside guerrillas loyal to Mulele.
 In 1968, after her husband's assassination, she fled to Congo-Brazzaville where she has since lived.
 Abo has made a great effort to preserve the memory of her late husband.
 The Belgian book Une Femme du Congo (A Congolese Woman), by Ludo Martens, tells Abo's life story.